Chapter 4: Defining Functions and Using Built-Ins

 >>> ex.send("test1") ['test1'] >>> ex.send("test2") ['test1', 'test2'] >>> ex.send("test3") ['test1', 'test2', 'test3']

 As you can see, we use the send() method to actually send data values into the coroutine.
 In the function itself, the text we send is inserted where the (yield) expression is placed.
 We can really coninue to use the coroutine forever, or until our JVM is out of memory.
 However, it is a best practice to close() the coroutine once it is no longer needed.
 The close() call will cause the coroutine to be garbage collected.

 >>> ex.close() >>> ex.send("test1") Traceback (most recent call last): File "<stdin>", line 1, in <module> StopIteration

 If we try to send more data to the function once it has been closed then a StopIteration error is raised.
 Coroutines can be very helpful in a number of situations.
-While the previous example doesn’t do much, there are a number of great applications to which we can apply the use of coroutines and we will see a more useful example in a later section.
+While the example above doesn't do much, there are a number of great applications to which we can apply the use of coroutines.

 Decorators in Coroutines

 While the initialization of a coroutine by calling the next() method is not difficult to do, we can eliminate this step to help make things even easier.
 By applying a decorator function to our coroutine, we can automatically initialize it so it is ready to receive data.

 Let's define a decorator that we can apply to the coroutine in order to make the call to next().